RosmaryFC/p4frontend/planning/project-worksheet.md

 ## User Stories

 - Users can log in
-- students can check in for class via a specific URL
+- Students can update their attendance for events they have attended via the student dashboard
-- admins can add, update, and remove events that will be shown on homepage
+- Admins can add, update, and remove events via the admin dashboard
-- admins can view overall attendance percentage for students
 - All users can view homepage, where events will be located

 ## Project Schedule